 Forgery is a serious crime that carries the possibility of a state prison sentence upon conviction.
 It’s important to speak with a Middlesex County forgery attorney if you have been charged with such crimes.
 Call Attorney Chris Spring today at (617) 513-9444.

 In order to convict a defendant of forgery, the Commonwealth must prove beyond a reasonable doubt that:

 Forgery can therefore be committed by (a) counterfeiting what appears to be a genuine document, but which is actually a phony document; (b) falsely making out one or more important parts of a genuine document (for example, by forging someone else’s signature on a check); or (c) altering in a significant way one or more parts of a genuine document that has already been made out (for example, by changing the amount on a check).

-Forgery cases can be defended in a variety of ways.
+Forgery cases can be defended by Middlesex County forgery attorneys in a variety of ways.

 The Commonwealth is required to prove beyond a reasonable doubt that the defendant acted with the specific intention of defrauding someone.
 If the defendant acted in good faith in changing some part of a document, he or she cannot be convicted of forgery.

 The Commonwealth must prove beyond a reasonable doubt that the defendant falsified or altered the document.
 If the Commonwealth cannot prove that the defendant was responsible for the falsification or alteration, he or she cannot be convicted of forgery.
 This issue sometimes arises in cases involving forgery of medication prescriptions, which is the most common type of forgery case in Massachusetts.
 If the defendant went to a pharmacy to fill a prescription, particularly for a third party, it is often difficult for the Commonwealth to prove that it was the defendant, rather than somebody else, who altered the prescription.